Rats - How to get rid of Rats

 Optional remote radio controlled pest alert monitoring service

-- Radio transmitter send an alert SMS/email when a rat trap activates.
+- Radio transmitter send an alert SMS/email when a mouse trap activates.

 - Suitable for residential and commercial applications.